Alan Arkin Biography

 ’Argo’, released in 2012 is another of his best works.
 The film was not only critically acclaimed, but Arkin’s acting was especially commended.
 As Lester Siegel, Arkin received three awards and twelve nominations.

-Arkin has also written a number of books.
+Arkin also wrote a number of books.
 Among them are ‘Tony's Hard Work Day’ (1972), ‘The Lemming Condition’ (1976), ‘Halfway Through the Door: An Actor's Journey Toward Self’ (1979) , ‘The Clearing’ (1986) and last but not the least, his memoir, ‘An Improvised Life’, released in March 2011.

-Alan Arkin has received numerous awards in his long acting career.
+Alan Arkin received numerous awards in his long acting career.
 In 1966, he received Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his role in ‘The Russians Are Coming, the Russians Are Coming’.
 In addition he received five nominations including the Academy Award for Best Actor for the same work.

 In 1968, he received Kansas City Film Critics Circle Award for Best Actor and New York Film Critics Circle Award for Best Actor for his role in ‘The Heart is a Lonely Hunter’.
 He was also nominated for the Academy Award for Best Actor and Globe Award for Best Actor – Motion Picture for the same role.